Welcome to an information gold mine about branding…

 What is ‘Branding’?

-Branding relates back to the Old Norse word brandr or “to burn,” and refers to the practice of branding livestock – a mark of ownership, which developed to products and objects.
+For those who don’t know, branding relates back to the Old Norse word brandr or “to burn,” and refers to the practice of branding livestock – a mark of ownership, which developed to products and objects.
 The Trade Marks Registration Act of 1875, then made it legal to own that mark and we now associate branding to taking ownership more than just physically, but in every way.

-So really… what is branding?
+So really… what the heck is branding?

 So to start off, let’s highlight what branding is not: